Gothic architecture: Decline and transition

+Nonetheless, Wren praised "Srarcenic" architecture for its "superior" vaulting techniques and widespread use of the pointed arch, which he knew to be more structurally efficient than the "Roman" rounded arch.

+"Gothick", as it was often styled, also appeared, in a whimsical fashion, in Horace Walpole's Twickenham villa, Strawberry Hill (1749–1776).
+The two western towers of Westminster Abbey were constructed after 1722 by Nicholas Hawksmoor, opening a new period of Gothic Revival.
 Gothic architecture survived the early modern period and flourished again in a revival from the late 18th century and throughout the 19th.
 Perpendicular was the first Gothic style revived in the 18th century.